benjaminrosenbaum/choicescript_tools/README.md

 ## gr.rb

-This allows you search for a phrase in your code and see many lines of context before and after each occurrence, but puts the searched phrases in all caps with ####'s around them, so you can easily find where they are.
+This ChoiceScript-optimized variant of `grep` allows you search for a phrase in your code and see many lines of context before and after each occurrence, but puts the searched phrases in all caps with ####'s around them, so you can easily find where they are.

 You should add this function (or an equivalent) to your shell (e.g. in ~/.zshrc) if you want to wrap it in easy "more"-style pagination: